 We’ll start with the Goodyear welt, as that’s likely the most common form of boot construction.
 Here’s a basic step-by-step of making one:

-- First attaching a canvas rib to the insole of a pair of boots or shoes with glue,
+- First, attach a canvas rib to the insole of a pair of boots or shoes with glue,

-- Sewing that to a piece of leather, which is the actual welt.
+- Sew that to a piece of leather, which is the actual welt.

 - That welt is then sewn to the midsole and outsole of the boot/shoe.